Managing Oracle Data Masking Policies

 - From the Data Masking Type list, select the data masking type.

 - If applicable, enter the data masking inputs.

-- If you selected Fixed String then in the Inputs for fixed string box, type the string that the software uses as a replacement.
+- If you selected Fixed String then in the String box, type the string that the software uses as a replacement.

-- If you selected Numeric range, then under Inputs for numeric range, in the Min and Max boxes, enter the minimum and maximum value the software uses to generate the random number.
+- If you selected Numeric range, then in the Min and Max boxes, enter the minimum and maximum value the software uses to generate the random number.

-- If you selected Numeric variance, then under Inputs for numeric variance, in the Max percentage box, enter the maximum percent that the software uses to vary the data.
+- If you selected Numeric variance, then in the Max percentage box, enter the maximum percent that the software uses to vary the data.

 - Click Add.

 - To remove data masking, in the row for the table, under remove, click the remove button .

 - Click Save.